-Interview conducted by a 3rd party with an Operator who recently replaced a competitor’s equipment with JJ Tech equipment.
+This interview was conducted by a third party with an operator who recently replaced a competitor’s equipment with JJ Tech equipment.

 Q. How did you find JJ Tech?

 A. This was the first time we had dealt with a jet pump; we’d always dealt with rods and insert pumps, so after searching the internet we came to JJ Tech’s website.
 After reaching out to JJ Tech, I was put into contact with their project manager, Jon Mullins.